-Individuals with disabilities who need a VI reasonable accommodation to communicate evidence to ANSAC, or who require this information in an alternate format may contact the ANSAC office at (602) 542-9214 to make their needs known.
+Individuals with disabilities who need avy Individuals with disabilities who need and reasonable accommodation to communificate evidence to ANSAC, or who require the information in an alternate format may contact the ANSAC office at (602) 542-9214 to make their needs known.

 No. of publications: 3; dates of publications: Jan.
 15, 22, 29, 2004.